treehouseaustin/team-guidelines/LABELS.md

 The following area of focus tags are primarily used to further classify bug or chores:

-* `backend` typically any code targeting Node.js or the API layer.
+* `focus: backend` typically any code targeting Node.js or the API layer.
-* `frontend` all user facing code including HTML and CSS as well as front-end MVC work in Angular.
+* `focus: frontend` all user facing code including HTML and CSS as well as front-end MVC work in Angular.
-* `security` anything which affects the security of the product.
+* `focus: performance` improvement to the backend or frontend performance; no new functionality has been added.
-* `refactor` typically paying down technical debt; no new functionality has been added.
+* `focus: refactor` typically paying down technical debt; no new functionality has been added.
+* `focus: security` anything which affects the security of the product.

 As features represent a complete vertical slice of functionality most will include work that crosses multiple areas of focus.
 In this instance the backend and frontend tags can be skipped since they do not add clarifying value to the story